BlackSheepCalvin/CodingStyles/Experiment details.md

 #### First iteration requirement normalization:

 So until this point, every variation could do the MVP any way they wanted.
+(And in fact I made them all a bit different from eachother on purpose...)
 But at this step, they all have to behave exactly the same way.
 I'll try to always normalize in a way that every version has to change something a little.
 It should be easy... right?!

 First of all, switching between variations should be easy!!